-In fact, I’d probably say that 3 hours is the absolute minimum that I’d run a game for in a West Marches campaign unless the group was willing to split the session into 2+ days.
+I’d probably say that 3 hours is the absolute minimum that I’d run a game for in a West Marches campaign unless the group was willing to split the session into 2+ days.
 It’s difficult to role-play travel and a quest in such a short amount of time.

 Creating your quests should be the last thing on your campaign prep checklist.
 The players dictate what they want to do and explore each session and you should not be forcing them to do something just because you have a quest for it.

-Instead, drop hints and plot-hooks and hope that they pick up on them!
+Instead, drop hints and plot hooks and hope that they pick up on them!
 Maybe they find a piece of treasure and know that it comes from a certain region in the continent.
 That way they’ll have a reason to explore that haunted mine shaft you pieced together.

-Basically, prep a handful of quests, but don’t force your players into doing them.
+Prep a handful of quests, but don’t force your players into doing them.
 Have them on-hand and continue to generate things as the players dictate what they’d like to do each session.
 Be sure to schedule your sessions in such a way that you’ll have plenty of time to prep for them if you don’t have something premade.

-There are going to definitely be some challenges for running a West Marches style of game.
+There are going to be some challenges for running a West Marches style of game.
 The biggest one is going to be fleshing out the rest of our world and building up enough quests to ensure that people will have stuff to do each session.